Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Results

-Fig. \ref{fig:GL} shows the variation of spin-up rate with luminosity.
-A power-law is used to fit the $\dot{\nu}$ and luminosity.
+Figure~\ref{fig:GL} shows the variation of spin-up rate with luminosity.
+A power law is used to fit the $\dot{\nu}$ and luminosity.
 This shows a positive correlation between the spin-up rate and the luminosity.
+Spin frequency derivatives vary between $\sim $(0.8--1.8)$\times 10^{-11}\text{ Hz}\,\text{s}^{-1}$, which is estimated from spin frequency evolution history as provided by \textit{Fermi}/GBM.
+The luminosity is varied between $\sim $(1.0--3.5)$\times 10^{37}$~erg\,s$^{-1}$, which is estimated from the \textit{Swift}/BAT count rate using a multiplying factor.